kevinjwalters/circuitpython-examples/audio/README.md

 A 16k mono sample for `electric-drips.py` and `electric-drips-simple.py`.

  * one-drip-16k.wav - a sub-sample of `Faucet Drip.wav`, User tack00, https://freesound.org/people/tack00/sounds/399257/ .

+Directory of 16k 16bit mono compressed sound samples.

+ * num - all from Speak and Math except `and.wav` and `button.wav` which are output from Talkie library samples, probably copyright Texas Instruments Inc.